Deadly accident at Iowa amusement ride is 2nd since 2016

-IOWA CITY, Iowa (AP) — Authorities are investigating the cause of a deadly accident on a popular boat ride at an Iowa amusement park — the second such incident in five years.
+IOWA CITY, Iowa (AP) — Authorities are investigating the cause of an accident that killed a boy on a popular boat ride at an Iowa amusement park — the second deadly incident on the ride in five years.

-Adventureland Park in Altoona, Iowa, said one person died and three others were injured, two of them critically, after an accident on the Raging River on Saturday night.
+The accident happened Saturday night on the Raging River at Adventureland Park in Altoona, Iowa, when a boat carrying six people flipped over.

+Michael Jaramillo, 11, died Sunday from his injuries, and another minor remains hospitalized in critical condition, the Altoona Police Department said Monday.
+Two other riders suffered minor injuries.

-The ride uses a conveyor belt to move rafts through faux river rapids, and the injuries occurred after a boat carrying six people flipped over.
-Emergency responders transported four riders to the hospital, and the park said Sunday night that it was “saddened” to learn that one had died.
+The ride uses a conveyor belt to move rafts through faux river rapids.
+After the boat overturned, emergency responders and witnesses helped to free the riders, and four were taken to a hospital for treatment, Wilson said.
+Four off-duty Altoona officers and fire medics who were working at the park “quickly responded,” she said.

-Details of the conditions of the three injured riders weren’t immediately available Monday.

-“We ask for your thoughts and prayers for the guest and their family, as well as for our team members who were onsite,” Adventureland said in a statement.
+Detectives are working with Adventureland and state inspectors “to understand this tragic accident,” she said.

-Adventureland, which is privately owned, said the ride has been closed and that it is “working closely with both the state and local authorities” in an investigation.

-Attorney Guy Cook, who represents Adventureland in personal injury cases, said Monday that he was assisting with the park’s response.
-He said a “comprehensive investigation” involving the company and state inspectors is underway.
+Adventureland, which is privately owned, said the ride has been closed and that the company is cooperating with investigators.
+Attorney Guy Cook, who represents Adventureland in personal injury cases and is assisting with the park’s response, said the inquiry would be comprehensive.

 “Safety is the number one priority at Adventureland,” Cook wrote in a text message.
 “The Raging River ride has been in operation for nearly four decades.
 It is a safe ride.”

-He noted that the ride opened for the first time during the 2021 season after a state inspection on Friday found it was in sound working order.
+The ride opened for the first time during the 2021 season after a state inspection Friday found it was in sound working order, Adventureland said.

-Adventureland spokeswoman Molly Vincent referred questions to the Altoona Police Department, which didn’t immediately return messages seeking comment.
 Altoona is a city of 20,000 people just east of Des Moines.
 The park, whose roller coasters can be seen from Interstate 80, expects around 600,000 visitors this year.

-The Iowa Division of Labor is responsible for conducting safety inspections of each ride at least once a year, and Cook said that agency is leading the investigation.
+The Iowa Division of Labor is responsible for conducting safety inspections of amusement rides at least once a year, and Cook said that agency is leading the investigation.
 Division officials haven’t returned messages seeking comment.

 The Raging River has been a staple of the park since 1983, when then-Gov. Terry Branstad took one of the inaugural rides.
 Adventureland advertises the ride as a “great way to cool off with the whole family,” warning it might leave participants soaked.